yogdaan/suraksha/README.md

 #### How is it different from other apps?

-    Supernova use graphics/images/graphs etc to display the information, which makes it easy to absorb the information.
-It also use AI and ML for various features.
-Supernova also serves as a public informer, so you keep getting important feeds on your dashboard.
+- We focus on showing the most relevent information, in a easy andvisual way so users can absorb more information, also support remote access and all this by just one app.